 Recommended previous knowledge

-All students must submit two reflection papers based on the syllabus texts in the course of the term.
-These are to be uploaded in Fronter, one in September, another in October, and they shall not exceed one A4 page.
-Each reflection paper should be a small ‘book review’ of a single syllabus text.
+All students must submit two reflection papers based on the syllabus texts in the course of the term, one in September, another in October.
+Each reflection paper should be a small ‘book review’ of a single syllabus text, excluding the two books, and should not exceed one A4 page.
 In the papers, the students will give a brief summary of the content of the text, consider how the text relates to the literature on the subject in general, and give a very brief evaluation of how the text contributes to the understanding of Turkish history.
-These two submissions are mandatory must be completed before taking the exam.
+These two submissions are mandatory must be completed before taking the exam

 See Guidelines for mandatory instructional activity at HF

 It is strongly recommended to attend all classes.

 Before you may sit the exam, you must have completed the mandatory activities, see the point “Teaching” above.